open-edge-insights/video-ingestion/README.md

           "pipeline": "multifilesrc loop=TRUE stop-index=0 location=./test_videos/pcb_d2000.avi ! h264parse ! decodebin ! videoconvert ! video/x-raw,format=BGR ! appsink"
       }
       ```
     **Refer [docs/multifilesrc_doc.md](docs/multifilesrc_doc.md) for more information/configuration on multifilesrc element.**

  ----
-* `Generic Plugin`
+#### GenICam GigE or USB3 Camera

+  **Refer [GenICam GigE/USB3.0 Camera Support](docs/generic_plugin_doc.md) for information/configuration on GenICam GigE/USB3 camera support.**

-  **Pre-requisities for working with GenICam compliant GigE cameras:**
+  **Pre-requisities for working with GenICam compliant cameras:**

-  The following are the pre-requisites for working with GeniCam compliant GigE cameras.
+  The following are the pre-requisites for working with GeniCam compliant cameras.
 Please note that these changes need to be reverted while working with other cameras such as realsense, rtsp and usb(v4l2 driver compliant).

-  1. GigE cameras requires Ingestion container to run with `root` privilege during runtime.
-  2. GigE cameras requires Ingestion container to run in `host` network as both Ingestion service and camera need to be in the same subnet.

   Refer the below snip of `ia_video_ingestion` service to add the required changes in [docker-compose.yml](./docker-compose.yml) file of the respective Ingestion service(including custom udf services).
 Once the changes are made make sure [builder.py](../builder.py) is executed before building and running the services.

+  **For GenICam GigE Camera:**

       ```yaml
       ia_video_ingestion:
         # Add root user
         user: root
         # Add network mode host
         network_mode: host
         # Please make sure that the above commands are not added under environment section and also take care about the indentations in the compose file.
         ...
         environment:
         ...
           # Add HOST_IP to no_proxy and ETCD_HOST
           no_proxy: "${RTSP_CAMERA_IP},<HOST_IP>"
           ETCD_HOST: "<HOST_IP>"
         ...
         # Comment networks section as below as it will throw an error when network mode host is used.
         # networks:
           # - eii
         # Comment ports section as below
         # ports:
         # - 64013:64013
       ```
+  **For GenIcam USB3.0 Camera:**

+      ```yaml
+      ia_video_ingestion:
+        # Add root user
+        user: root
+        ...
+        environment:
+          # refer [GenICam GigE/USB3.0 Camera Support](docs/generic_plugin_doc.md) to install the respective camera SDK
+          # Setting GENICAM value to the respective camera/GenTL producer which needs to be used
+          GENICAM: "<CAMERA/GenTL>"
+        ...
+      ```

     > **Note:**
-    >  * In case one notices Generic Plugin not getting initialized during runtime then try executing `docker system prune` command on the host system and then removing the GenICam specific semaphore files under `/dev/shm/` path of the host system. `docker system prune` command will remove all stopped containers, networks not used by at least one container, dangling images and build cache which could prevent Generic Plugin from accessing the device.
+    >  * In case one notices GenICam cameras not getting initialized during runtime then try executing `docker system prune` command on the host system and then removing the GenICam specific semaphore files under `/dev/shm/` path of the host system. `docker system prune` command will remove all stopped containers, networks not used by at least one container, dangling images and build cache which could prevent the plugin from accessing the device.
+    >  * In case one notices `Feature not writable` while working with GenICam cameras please reset the device using camera software or using the reset property of [Generic Plugin README](src-gst-gencamsrc/README).
     >  * In `IPC` mode if Ingestion service is running with `root` privilige then `ia_video_analytics` and `ia_visualizer` service subscribing to it must also run with `root` privileges.
     >  * In multi-node scenario, replace <HOST_IP> in "no_proxy" with leader node IP address.
     >  * In TCP mode of communication, msgbus subscribers and clients of VideoIngestion are required to configure the "EndPoint" in config.json with host IP and port under "Subscribers" or "Clients" interfaces section.

  * `Gstreamer Ingestor`

+    * `GenICam GigE/USB3.0 cameras`

       ```javascript
       {